Zoey-Case/JPN520-NLP-Project/Readme.md

 ### 20240618
 - Added Comment Code for my plan to implement methods for comparing word occurrences by percentage, rather than raw counts.

+### 20240807
+- Moved the application's reset functionality to a separate, dedicated file.
+- Uncommented previous Commented Code for comparing word occurences by percentage.

+### 20240808
+- Finished updating the app to include comparisons by percentages.

 ## Citations
 - Atlus.
 “Persona 4.”
 Atlus., 2008.